alterior-mvc/alterior/packages/di/README.md

   `{ provide: 'TOKEN', useClass: MyClass }`

 As a shortcut, you can pass a constructor function (class) without wrapping it in a useClass Provider object.
 Doing so with class `ABC` is the equivalent of specifying `{ provide: ABC, useClass: ABC }`

+## Non-unique Providers

+Class and factory providers are singleton-like by default; only one instantiation will be created.
+You can set the `unique` option to be `false` to cause a new instantiation to happen per injection.

+## Imperative Injection

+The `inject()` method is the primary way to tell the injector what dependencies your class needs.
+This function can only be called while a dependency is being instantiated (ie, during a class's constructor or during the factory of a factory provider).

+In addition to `inject()`, you can obtain the _injection context_ itself using `injectionContext()`.
+This grants you access to the injector itself as well as the token that is currently being instantiated.

 ## Creating Injectors